 There are many common pollutants that stormwater can become contaminated with:

-- Automotive – our transportation has the potential to leak oils and other fluids, as well depositing particles from tires, brakes and exhaust.
+- Automotive – our transportation has the potential to leak oils and other fluids, as well as depositing particles from tires, brakes, and exhaust.

 - Industrial – industries are regulated, but accidents can happen.

-- Salt – Rock salt on our roadways make them safer in winter time, but can cause elevated salt levels in waterbodies, even after winter is over.
+- Salt – Rock salt on our roadways makes them safer in winter time but can cause elevated salt levels in waterbodies, even after winter is over.